ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 An installer will appear which will guide you through the setup process.
 It is **highly recommended** to watch `this <https://www.youtube.com/>`_ video on how to setup.

+After setting up, use the setup name you entered during the setup process to create an instance.

 Functions
 =======================